Chapter 4:

 The fire.
 The victims.

-By the time I squinted, however, it was gone; there was nothing but a twilight sky left above us, slightly darker than before.
+By the time I squinted, however, it was gone; there was nothing left but an eerily uniform, cloudy sky.

 Right as the dragon opened her mouth to greet us with her teeth, Hisui pointed a finger gun at her, after which thorny vines burst from the air in front of her finger, encircling the dragon’s jaw and snapping it shut.

 We landed on a mushroom top.
-We didn’t die, nor did we wake up.
+We didn’t die, nor did I wake up.

-Blood had soaked my sleeve at this point.
+Blood had soaked through my sleeve at this point.
 It hurt.
-I just kind of stared at it while Hisui stood and the dragon shook her head.
+I just kind of stared at the wound while Hisui stood and the dragon shook her head.
 “Now, tell us what happened to the rest of our party,” Hisui said, “I might be nice, but Ishida here once bit a kid’s ear off during a fight.”
 (No I hadn’t.)
 “You lost.
 It’s over.”

 Hisui nodded, but her expression was blank.